Understand the core ideas behind NodeTool so you can build workflows confidently.

 Every node has:

-- Inputs - Data coming in
+- Inputs (left side) — Data coming in, shown as colored circles

-- Outputs - Results going out
+- Outputs (right side) — Results going out, also colored circles

 Workflows

-- Data enters through input nodes
+- Data enters through input nodes (left side of the canvas)

-Example workflow: Write story → Generate characters → Create portraits → Combine into video
+- Content pipeline: Write story → Generate characters → Create portraits → Combine into video

 Connections